 Clubs & Activities

-Academic Competitions: Middle School students may participate in various academic competitions hosted by area high schools.
+Academic Competitions: Middle School students may participate in academic competitions hosted by area high schools.
 Teams meet after school with a moderator to prepare as needed.
 Competitions have included the Math Olympiad at Catholic High and the Egg Drop STEM Competition at NDP.

-Cross Country Team: Students in grades 3-8 can train to run one to two-mile races in the fall.
+Cross Country Team: Students in grades 4-8 can train to run one to two-mile races in the fall.
 The team participates in races at public and private schools in Baltimore County.
 The race days will vary during the week.

 Instrumental Music: This program is open to students in grades four through eight.
 All band students take lessons once a week during the school day and have recess or after-school practices depending on their group.
 Parents who want their child to participate in this program sign a contract directly with the Instrumental Music Program of Columbia, MD, which sets all fees.
 Our band has been ranked #1 many times over!